Neoliberalism: Economic and political freedom

 Many neoliberal thinkers advance the view that economic and political freedom are inextricably linked.
 Milton Friedman argued in his book Capitalism and Freedom that economic freedom, while itself an extremely important component of absolute freedom, is also a necessary condition for political freedom.
 He claimed that centralized control of economic activities is always accompanied by political repression.
 In his view, the voluntary character of all transactions in an unregulated market economy and the wide diversity of choices that it permits pose fundamental threats to repressive political leaders by greatly diminishing their power to coerce people economically.
 Through the elimination of centralized control of economic activities, economic power is separated from political power and each can serve as a counterbalance to the other.
 Friedman feels that competitive capitalism is especially important to minority groups since impersonal market forces protect people from discrimination in their economic activities for reasons unrelated to their productivity.
 In The Road to Serfdom, Friedrich Hayek offered a similar argument: "Economic control is not merely control of a sector of human life which can be separated from the rest; it is the control of the means for all our ends".
-Amplifying their arguments, it has often been pointed out that increasing economic freedoms tends to raise expectations on political freedoms, eventually leading to democracy.